December 1, 2025

 Class of 2027 6.80%

-Next Steps After a Northeastern Early Decision Deferral
+Next Steps After a Northeastern ED or EA Deferral

 Submit a Letter of Continued Interest (LOCI)

-Northeastern allows applicants to submit a concise update through the applicant portal.
-In your LOCI, you should:
+Northeastern allows deferred applicants to share concise updates through the applicant portal.
+Your LOCI should:

 Share Significant Updates